skrey/yellow-extensions/documentation/content.md

 Text files
 ----------
-Let's have a look at text files.
+Let's have a closer look at text files.
 Open the file `content/1-home/page.txt` in your favorite text editor.
 You'll see the title and text of the page.
 Additional information can be added to the meta data of a page.
 Here's an example:

     ---
     Title: Home